 For more complicated and detailed textures like the aged bronze in the image below, you must create a more complex shading network to simulate the detail and nuance in this reference image.

-To simulate this material, we must break up its different visual elements.
+To simulate this material, break up its different visual elements.
 For example, the object's base metal would be the shader's main visual element.
 Then, you might have another visual component for the areas of oxidation.

 It is obvious the condition of the metal is very old; there is weathering evident in the areas of oxidation of the surface, which has created localised areas of green, turquoise, and pale greenish/white.